1924 Grand Prix season: 1924 Grands Prix

 The French Grand Prix returned to Lyon using an abbreviated version of the track last used for the epic 1914 Grand Prix.
 It was shortened to a 23 km track cutting out the back end of the run out to Châteauneuf while still incorporating le piege de la mort (Death Trap) - the infamous steep downhill right-left switchback, and hairpin at Les Sept Chemins.

 Once again, like ten years earlier, the entry list promised a great showdown.
 Bugatti unveiled its new Type 35 with a works team of five drivers: Jean Chassagne, Ernest Friderich, Pierre de Vizcaya, Meo Costantini and Leonico Garnier.
 Presenting a strong French line-up, they were joined by the Delage works team of veteran René Thomas, Albert Divo and new driver Robert Benoist.
 The other French team was Rolland-Pilain, this year fitted with a Swiss Schmid engine, with the experienced Jules Goux and Giulio Foresti.

 They were up against a very strong Italian challenge.
-The Fiat team had their supercharged 805 with Pietro Bordino, Cesare Pastore, Onesimo Marchisio and the great Felice Nazzaro.
+The Fiat team had their supercharged 805 with Pietro Bordino, Giuseppe Pastore, Onesimo Marchisio and the great Felice Nazzaro.
 Alfa Romeo brought four of the new P2 cars for their regular driver line-up of Campari, Ascari, Wagner and Ferrari.
 The other entries were from Great Britain.
 Sunbeam, surprise winners the year before, had three cars ready for Henry Segrave, Kenelm Lee Guinness and Dario Resta.
 The final entry was Count Louis Zborowski racing his American Miller 122 he had taken to race in Spain in 1923.